vritvij/Ecommerce-Website/README.md

 # Ecommerce Website
 A functional e-commerce website with an admin panel and CRM created in Laravel 5.
-This project was created as part of my course curriculum
+This project was created as part of my course curriculum.

 ## Features
 * 2-Factor Authentication